 Information security is becoming ever more important for organisations who have to work within the confines of the GDPR.
 How can you achieve high levels of information security using MFT?
 Read here to find out more.

 2. It Can Use Authentication to Verify Identity

 One of the major flaws in fax technology is the fact that a sender's identity is anonymised behind a fax number and recipients only need to have access to the fax machine printing the received copy.
 Simply, there is no guarantee of who has sent or received the file.

 MFT almost always requires authentication on both ends.
 The sender will have to verify their ability to send files based on some form of credential, tying them to the action of sending; and recipients will only be permitted to collect a sent file if they can demonstrate they are the intended recipient, often via credentials.

-3. MFT is Fully Audited
+3. Managed File Transfer is Fully Audited

 MFT solutions create logs of all activity which has taken place on platform.
 Including sending, receipt, configuration change and more.

 Should you want to determine who has sent a particular file or document, you can do so.
 If you wish to see whether or not the recipient has collected the file or document, you can do this also.

 In effect, non-repudiation.